TEN-framework/TEN-Agent/README.md

 <h3>Build More</h3>

 Now that you’ve created your first AI agent, the creativity doesn’t stop here.
-To develop more amazing agents, you’ll need an advanced understanding of how the ASTRA service works under the hood.
-Please refer to the [ ASTRA service documentation ](astra-service.md).
+To develop more amazing agents, you’ll need an advanced understanding of how the ASTRA works under the hood.
+Please refer to the [ ASTRA architecture documentation ](astra-architecture.md).

 <br>
 <h2>Stay Tuned</h2>